Legal Use & Guidelines

 Links are being provided for information purposes only.
 Money Visuals LLC is not affiliated with and does not endorse, authorize, or sponsor any of the listed websites or their respective sponsors.
 Money Visuals is not responsible for the content of any website or the collection or use of information regarding any website's users and/or members.

 Investing involves risk, and investors may incur a profit or a loss.
 Economic and market conditions are subject to change.
 The Dow Jones Industrial Average is an unmanaged index of 30 widely held stocks.
 The S&P 500 is an unmanaged index of 500 widely held stocks.
 The Russell 2000 is an unmanaged index of small-cap securities.
 The NASDAQ Composite Index is an unmanaged index of all common stocks listed on the NASDAQ National Stock Market.
 The MSCI EAFE (Europe, Australia, Far East) index is an unmanaged index that is generally considered representative of the international stock market.
-The Bloomberg Barclays US Aggregate Bond Index is a broad-based flagship benchmark that measures the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.
+The Bloomberg Barclays US Aggregate Bond Index is a broad-based flagship benchmark that measures the investment-grade, U.S. dollar-denominated, fixed-rate taxable bond market.

 Past performance may not be indicative of future results.